-It is observed that the performance of all methods in general deteriorates with increasing measurement noise which is expected as the data becomes less reliable with noise.
+It is observed that the performance of all methods in general deteriorates with increasing noise in the measurements which is expected as the data becomes less reliable.
 The deterioration in terms of $\text{RMSE}_{\rho}$ is more prominent with the increasing number of sensors.
 Notice that the performance of the methods in terms of density does not change much up to $s=20$ for the case with three additional sensors.
 However, the corresponding increase in $\text{RMSE}_v$ shows that the overall estimation performance does indeed deteriorate with increasing noise even at lower levels of noise.
 The $\text{RMSE}_{\rho}$ does not immediately increase for 3 additional sensors, because the error is already quite large to be sensitive to a small increase in noise.
 The large increase in the error for UKF is due to large jumps in the state trajectories that reach their bounds from time to time at higher noise possibly due to instability issues with UKF.
-For MHE, the percentage increase in the error in density and speed between the lowest and highest noise level are $66.6\%, 50.7\%, 316.2\%$ and $151.8\%, 236.7\%, 360.1\%$ for 3, 5, and 7 additional sensors, respectively.
-Note that the deterioration in performance becomes more prominent in both density and speed with the increasing number of sensors as the performance becomes more directly associated with available data and thus more sensitive to sensor noise.
-Overall, UKF appears to be the least reliable in the presence of large sensor noise due to instability issues.
-Also as observed before, MHE performs better than other methods at smaller numbers of measured segments at lower noise levels and while it is affected significantly by measurement noise, its performance is still better or comparable to other methods with large noise.
+For MHE, the percentage increase in the error in density and speed between the lowest and highest noise levels are $66.6\%, 50.7\%, 316.2\%$ and $151.8\%, 236.7\%, 360.1\%$ for 3, 5, and 7 additional sensors, respectively.
+Note that the deterioration in performance becomes more prominent in both density and speed with the increasing number of sensors as the performance becomes more directly associated with available data and thus more sensitive to measurement quality.
+Overall, UKF appears to be the least reliable in the presence of large measurement errors due to instability issues.
+Also as observed before, MHE performs better than other methods at smaller numbers of measured segments at lower error levels and while it is affected significantly by measurement error, its performance is still better or comparable to other methods with large noise.
 Next, we observe the impact of the changing sensor positions on the estimation performance in the presence of noise.